bennetdiaries/bennetdiaries.github.io/context/thorne-biography.md

 ---
-title: Alaric Thorne - The Engineer-Poet of Manchester
+title: Alaric Thorne - The Engineer - Poet of Manchester
 ---

 # Alaric Thorne - The Engineer-Poet of Manchester